Jerk Chicken Rangoons

 - 1/2 mango, peeled and finely chopped

 - Preheat oven to 350 degrees F. In small bowl, whisk egg with 1 tablespoon water.
 In large bowl, stir together chiles, chicken cheese, onion, lime juice and jerk seasoning.
 Place a heaping tablespoon of chicken filling in the middle of one wonton wrapper.
 Brush two sides of wrapper with egg wash.
 Fold wonton wrapper diagonally, pressing to enclose seams.
 Fold bottom two corners of triangle in so wonton forms a small purse (see photo below for a visual on how I folded them).
 Repeat with remaining wonton wrappers.
 Place rangoons on parchment-lined sheet pans and brush with remaining egg wash.

 - Bake rangoon for 23 to 25 minutes or until golden brown and crispy.

 - Meanwhile, stir together sour cream and mango.
 Serve rangoons immediately, with sour cream.

 This post was written by me on behalf of Buncha Jerks, in exchange for a sponsorship ad on the sidebar of this blog.
 I also received product samples for the purpose of review.
-Sponsorships help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food writing.
+Sponsorships help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.
 All opinions are 100% my own.